Back to Blog

 VS Code tasks.json for .NET Projects

-A reusable task configuration for building, running, testing, and deploying ASP.NET projects with Tailwind CSS.
+A reusable task configuration for building, running, testing, and deploying multi-project ASP.NET solutions with Tailwind CSS, compound tasks, and environment-specific deployments.

 VS Code tasks.json for .NET Projects